ValDevelopment/ValDevelopment/README.md

 I have a Bachelor of Science in Statistics degree from the University of Illinois Urbana-Champaign, and I am currently pursuing a Master's degree in Statistics and Analytics at the same university.

-I specialize in R, Python, and SQL, but I also work with Unity and C# for game development.
+I specialize in R and Python, but I also work with Unity and C# for game development.

 I enjoy building end-to-end projects, from data preparation and modeling to interactive tools and video games.